 A final word: narcissists want to keep you psychologically entangled so they can maintain the upper hand.
 If you expend energy trying to give your ex an epiphany, or wallow in victimization, you won’t be able to move on.
 The key to a successful post-divorce life from a narcissist is to disengage emotionally and focus on your next chapter.

 Safeguarding yourself in your divorce starts now.
-Schedule a free consultation with one of our family law attorneys.
+Schedule an initial consultation with one of our family law attorneys.
 We understand your concerns and know the steps to take to protect you and your children throughout the divorce process and beyond.
 Call us today at 888-888-0919, or click the green button below.